rustshop/flakebox/docs/best-practices.md

 Avoiding rebuilds is an important part of optimized Nix-based CI.
 It's especially important in slow to compile language like Rust.

-Flakebox provides `flakeboxLib.filterSubPaths` function for convenient source code filtering.
+Flakebox provides `flakeboxLib.source.fromPaths` for validated, composable source filtering.
+Pass a raw path such as `root = ./.` and list every build input explicitly.

 ### Use mold when possible